liquity/bold/README.md

 On shutdown branches, the last Trove _can_ be closed by its owner - since the priority on a shutdown branch is to clear all debt and remove collateral ASAP.

- ### Urgent redemptions
+ ### Shutodnw redemptions

 During shutdown the redemption logic is modified to incentivize swift reduction of the branch’s debt, and even do so when BOLD is trading at peg ($1 USD).
-Redemptions in shutdown are known as “urgent” redemptions.

-Urgent redemptions:
+Shutdown redemptions:

 - Are performed directly via the shut down branch’s `TroveManager`, and they only affect that branch.
 They are not routed across branches.
 - Charge no redemption fee
 - Pay a slight collateral bonus of 2% to the redeemer.
 That is, in exchange for every 1 BOLD redeemed, the redeemer receives $1.02 worth of the LST collateral.
 - Do not redeem Troves in order of interest rate.
 Instead, the redeemer passes a list of Troves to redeem from.
-- Do not create Zombie Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future urgent redemptions with tiny Troves.
+- Do not create Zombie Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future shutdown redemptions with tiny Troves.

-#### Urgent redemption best practice
+#### Shutdown redemption best practice

-The `urgentRedeemCollateral` params are as such:
+Shutdown redemptions are performed via `urgentRedeemCollateral`.
+The params are as such:

 - `_boldAmount` specifying the intended amount to redeem
 - `_troveIds` specifying the target Troves to redeem from